James D. Marston

 - B.A.
 Texas Christian University, Phi Beta Kappa, Magna cum Laude, University Scholar

 - J.D., New York University, Root-Tilden Scholar, Journal of International Law and Politics

 - Partner, law firm of Doggett, Jacks, Marston, & Perlmutter (1980-1988)

 - Operations manager, Doggett for U.S. Senate (1984)

 - Asst.
 Atty.
 General, State of Texas, Environmental Protection Division (1978-1980)

-Jim is president of the Texas League of Conservation Voters, president of the board of directors of the Texas Observer, and chairman of the Central Texas Clean Air Force.
-He serves on the state of Texas Environmental Research Consortium, the Pecan Street Project, and on the Sustainable Energy Advisory Board of Energy Future Holdings (formerly TXU).
-He is former chair of the U.S. Good Neighbor Environmental Board, a Presidential Advisory Committee, former president of Texas Citizens Action, and former vice-chairman of the Texas Ethics Commission.
-He has served on many other boards including Texas Watch, Texas Rural Legal Aid, Green-e, and advisory boards for the State of Texas, the City of Austin, electric utilities, and Houston University.
+Jim formerly served as the Vice Chair of Texas Ethics Commission, the former chair of the U.S. Good Neighbor Environmental Board, president of the Texas League of Conservation Voters and president of the board of directors of the Texas Observer.
+He is the former chairman of the Central Texas Clean Air Force, a Presidential Advisory Committee, former president of Texas Citizens Action, He has served on many other boards including Texas Watch, Texas Rural Legal Aid, Green-e, and advisory boards for the State of Texas, the City of Austin, electric utilities, and Houston University.